-In the winter quarter selections from the Apology, Crito, and Phaedo will be read with a careful study of syntax, idiom, and subject matter.
+In the winter quarter selections from the Apology, Crito,

+and Phaedo will be read with a careful study of syntax, idiom, and subject matter.

-In the spring quarter selected books of Homer's Iliad will be read with a study of dialect, prosedy, and content; sight translation; metrical reading.
+In the spring quarter selected books of Homer's Iliad will be read with a study of dialect and content; sight translation; metrical reading.

-Winter and spring quarters: Tuesday, Thursday, Saturday 9:00.
-Credit: Six guarter hours.
+Winter and spring quarters: Monday, Wednesday, Friday 9:00.